bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

+# The shape of biomedical research

-Over one million articles being currently published every year in biomedicine and life sciences alone.
-Information about academic publications in these fields is collected in the [PubMed database](https://pubmed.ncbi.nlm.nih.gov), maintained by the United States National Library of Medicine.
-It now contains over 33 million scientific papers from the last 50 years.
+This interactive visualization displays 21 million scientific papers collected in the [PubMed database](https://pubmed.ncbi.nlm.nih.gov), maintained by the United States National Library of Medicine and encompassing all biomedical and life science fields of research.

-This interactive presents a new approach to exploring this massive corpus by situating it spatially, and by making the entire corpus interactive and and self-contained in a browser.
+You can scroll the narration in the left part of the screen, and interact with the visualization in the right part of the screen.
+Zooming in loads additional papers.
+Information about each individual paper appears on mouse-over.
+Search over titles is available in the upper-right corner.

+Please see [our paper](https://www.biorxiv.org/content/10.1101/xxx) for more details.

 :::barchartprep
 Prep goes here to pre-allocate some deepscatter data.